 [Replaced with the instructor-led workshop Effective Followership beginning fall 2012]

-Towson has asked, "What does it mean to 'Think Outside'?"
 Creativity.
 Innovation.
 These are the secrets to leadership and organizational success.
 Creative energy and ideas exist throughout the entire organization and are just waiting to be tapped into and discovered.
 As you continue your development as a leader and consider the goals of the university, it is imperative that you learn techniques to inspire and support an environment of creativity, innovation, and passion.
-Attend this workshop to learn how to uncover the hidden creativity in your organization, uncover strategies to enhance and encourage workplace creativity and innovation, identify creativity barriers, and continue to build upon your personal leadership strengths.
+Attend this workshop to learn how to uncover the hidden creativity in our organization, uncover strategies to enhance and encourage workplace creativity and innovation, identify creativity barriers, and continue to build upon your personal leadership strengths.
 [7 hours]

 Is critical thinking important in the workplace?
 Is effective decision making imperative for workplace success?
 Of course they are - yet knowing isn't enough.
 When lacking in the workplace, it's common to see less-than-optimal products and services, group conformity, lack of creativity, and reduced effectiveness of decisions.
 This workshop will provide techniques to balance and incorporate critical thinking and decision making into everyday activities.
 You will learn to improve your evaluation and analysis of ideas, determine the best courses of action, resolve problems, and make sound decisions.